ring-lang/ring/marketing/pwct/README.md

 developers all over the world.

 We used the first genertion (PWCT 1.9) to develop the Ring language Compiler and VM.

-# The Second Generation

-The second generation (PWCT 2.0) is under development using the Ring programming language

-Our goal is to provide a more powerful version of the software that satisfy two conditions

-(1) To be an easy tool to start learning about real programming concepts

-(2) To be a better replacement for Textual Code Editors

-In the first generation we tried to achive the same goals but, we did a lot of mistakes, we learned from them and developed new ideas then we implemented these ideas in PWCT 2.0

-I could be brave and say that after PWCT 2.0 development, I don't see any reason to use a Textual Code Editor when developing Ring applications.
-The same could be applied for other textual programming languages when we support them.

 # The Concept